sosaysthecaptain/jsondb/README.md

 - `data`: the object going into the database
 - `allowOverwrite`
 - `objectPermission` - read/write permission level required for object access, more on this later.
 Format is `{read: 4, write: 2}`, where permission levels are integers between 0 and 9.
 Defaults to unrestricted access.
-- `sensitivity` - the individual sensitivity level of each of the paths to write, an integer from 0-9.
-A path with a sensitivity of 5 will require a permission of 5 to read, and will be omitted from the returned results without adequate specified permission.
-More on this later
 - `members` - an object of `{id:permissionObj}` representing users who should have access
 - `owner` - a unique ID that will be set as a member with max permissions